St. Bonaventure cruises past Duquesne in Atlantic 10 quarterfinals

-RICHMOND, Va.
-(AP) - Dominick Welch and Osun Osunniyi scored 18 points apiece as St. Bonaventure defeated Duquesne 75-59 in the quarterfinals of the Atlantic 10 Conference tournament.
+RICHMOND, Va. — Dominick Welch and Osun Osunniyi scored 18 points apiece as St. Bonaventure defeated Duquesne 75-59 in the quarterfinals of the Atlantic 10 Conference tournament on Friday afternoon.

 Jaren Holmes added 14 points, Jalen Adaway scored 12 and Kyle Lofton had 11 for the Bonnies.
 Osunniyi also had 14 rebounds and six assists, and Welch added nine rebounds with four 3-pointers.